GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 {% Aside 'warning' %}

-  This code shows the basic way to calculate and log CLS However, accurately measuring CLS in a way that matches what is measured in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report)
+  This code shows the basic way to calculate and log CLS.
+However, accurately measuring CLS in a way that matches what is measured in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report)